 The Early Childhood Education Policy (ECE) 2014 ("the Policy") is the first policy to be adopted by the Sindh Government of Pakistan that focuses on early childhood since the country's independence in 1947 and subsequent provincial devolution of education via the 18th Constitutional Amendment in 2010.
 The review process of early childhood education in Sindh was initiated in March 2014 and the first policy draft was completed in November 2014.
-The draft was finalized in record time with due diligence compared to international timelines of policy development, owing to the proficiency of the Reform Support Unit, Education & Literacy Department, ECE Task Force and relevant stakeholders.
+The lag in finalization of the draft owes to multiple factors including the process of consultations adopted and political challenges within the country.

 The Government of Sindh (GoS) was motivated to formulate a policy specific to early childhood as current policy on education was not sufficiently catering to the pre-primary population thereby not producing the desired results and mitigating performance of several key aspects including access, quality and equity of educational opportunities.
-Government of Sindh recognizes that provision of and access to quality early childhood education directly correlates to enhanced school performance, improved student attendance, increased social awareness and community engagement resulting in overall positive socioeconomic growth.
-In line with international pledges like the Millennium Development Goals (MDGs) and Dakar Framework for Action Education for All (EFA) Goals, Government of Sindh is committed to forging a knowledgeable Islamic society by focusing efforts on expanding dimensions of early childhood care, development, services and provisions.
+GoS recognizes that provision of and access to quality early childhood education directly correlates to enhanced school performance, improved student attendance, increased social awareness and community engagement resulting in overall positive socioeconomic growth.
+In line with international pledges like the Millennium Development Goals (MDGs) and Dakar Framework for Action Education for All (EFA) Goals, GoS is committed to forging a knowledgeable Islamic society by focusing efforts on expanding dimensions of early childhood care, development, services and provisions.